 Playing free safety last season, Hubbard registered 75 tackles — seven for loss — forced two fumbles, intercepted two passes and also had a fumble recovery.

-Tags: Big Ten Braxton Miller Buckeyes Eddie George Featured Football Jim Tressel NCAA Ohio State Ohio State Buckeyes Ohio State Buckeyes Football Ohio State Football Ohio State Recruiting OSU OSU Football OSU Recruiting Popular Urban Meyer
+Tags: Big Ten Braxton Miller Buckeyes Eddie George Football Jim Tressel NCAA Ohio State Ohio State Buckeyes Ohio State Buckeyes Football Ohio State Football Ohio State Recruiting OSU OSU Football OSU Recruiting Urban Meyer